jaimetur/PhotoMigrator/README.md

 so feel free to download the version according to your system.

 ## Download Latest Version:
-Download the script either Linux, MacOS or Windows version (for both x64/amd64 or arm64 architectures) as you prefeer directly from following links:
+Download the script either Linux, MacOS or Windows version (for both x64/amd64 or arm64 architectures) as you prefer directly from following links:

 **Linux:**:
   - [Download AMD 64 bits version](https://github.com/jaimetur/CloudPhotoMigrator/raw/refs/heads/main/_built_versions/3.0.0-alpha/CloudPhotoMigrator_v3.0.0-alpha_linux_amd64.zip)